-- The child or young person requires personal care which involves intimate contact with another person.
-This situation could provide an opportunity for abuse to take place in a seemingly proper context. - Inappropriate photography or videoing of disabled child or young person by anyone for their own sexual gratification. - Contacts made within sport and pursued for example through texts, Facebook or Twitter to groom children or young people for abuse. - The power of coaches and other people over disabled children or young people, if misused, could also lead to abusive situations developing.
+- The person requires personal care which involves intimate contact with another person.
+This situation could provide an opportunity for abuse to take place in a seemingly proper context. - Inappropriate photography or videoing of a person by anyone for their own sexual gratification, in the vicinity of the training or competition area. - Contacts made within sport and pursued for example through texts, Facebook or Twitter to abuse adults at risk from harm and abuse.

+The power of coaches and other people over adults at risk or harm, if misused, could also lead to abusive situations developing.